AY2223S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Format: `prescribe ic/NRIC m/MEDICATION c/COST`

 Examples:
-*  `prescribe m/paracetamol ic/S1234567X c/0.7` prescribes paracetamol at a cost of $0.7 to the patient with NRIC number S1234567X.
+*  `prescribe ic/S1234567A m/paracetamol c/3.5` prescribes paracetamol at a cost of $3.5 to the patient with NRIC number S1234567A.
-*  `prescribe m/Cough Syrup ic/S1234567X c/10.7` prescribes Cough Syrup at a cost of $10.7 to the patient with NRIC number S1234567X.

 ![Prescribe](images/Prescribe.png)